kopia/kopia/doc/tutorial.md

 go install github.com/kopia/kopia/cmd/kopia
 ```

 This will automatically download and build kopia and put the resulting binary in `$HOME/kopia/bin`.
-For convenience it's best to add this directory to system `PATH` or copy it to a directory already in the path, such as `/usr/local/bin`.
+For convenience it's best to add this directory to system `PATH` or copy/symlink it to a directory already in the path, such as `/usr/local/bin`.

 ## Getting Started